‘Easy to coach’ - Fun for Baylor all the way to Final Four

 Baylor went into this season with Brown and Cox, the top two scorers and rebounders, but was unsettled in the frontcourt.
 Point guard Kristy Wallace had finished her career and returning sophomore Alexis Morris, expected to fill that role like she did in last year’s NCAA Tournament when Wallace was hurt, was dismissed from the team in September for violating team rules.

 Jackson, Baylor’s first-ever grad transfer when she left LSU hoping for a title chance, made the transition from shooting guard to the point while junior Juicy Landrum became a reliable shooter, making 40 percent of her 3-pointers.
-Richards is a defensive stopper, and there are times five freshmen have been on the court together.
+Richards is a defensive stopper and there are times five freshmen have played together.

 And they all like each other on and off the court, something Mulkey noticed early in the season.